Panther Search Documentation Tutorials Devlogs Downloads Source Code

 Interface to define iterable types.
 Should be used if the type uses the array reference iterable model.

-interface IIterableMutRef = {
+interface IterableMutRef = {

-func createIterator = (this) -> impl($$:@pthr.IMutIterator);
+func createIterator = (this) -> impl($$:@pthr.MutIterator);

 }

-interface IIterableMutRefRT = {
+interface IterableMutRefRT = {

-func createIterator = (this) #rt -> impl($$:@pthr.IMutIterator);
+func createIterator = (this) #rt -> impl($$:@pthr.MutIterator);

 }